 What sets her music apart is the sound and shape to what could be described as Emo.
 That is, the genre of Emo when the music is not about showmanship, but genuinely personal, and a respectable piece of music that can be taken seriously.
 As a result, fuvk is not your standard folk singer/songwriter fare, and it curiously becomes new and noteworthy music to listen to.

 I was alerted to her music through ‘Latest Toughs’, a section of the Ovrld website I often write for which shows new Austin music.
-I then managed to track her down myself with some questions of what her and her music is all about:
+I then managed to track her down and asked questions of what her, and her music, is all about:

 (This interview was published In April 2017 with Austin art mag ‘Almost Real Things‘.
 The interview there was condensed down to the best parts so not sprawling over too many of their pretty paper pages, so below is my full ‘unabridged’ interview)

 What’s your expectation to pronounce your name?
 F u v k or just straight up drop the F bomb?

 The expectation is for it to be read as the F word, but it was never my intention for fuvk to be an artist name in the first place.
 My friend sent me a message and typo’d the F word as fuvk right as I was creating my Bandcamp page.
 I thought it’d be a funny URL and didn’t think anyone would take an interest.

 What’s your motive behind keeping your anonymity and zero social media presence?
 Do you feel a pressure to conform?